j-greig/greig/_posts/2014-11-30-finding-your-purpose.md

 ---
 title: Why, the three letter word that could change your life
 date: 2014-11-30T12:32:47+00:00

-excerpt: '<p><span>Feeling a little lost, lacking in direction, or unsure of what to do next with your career?
-Here are some ideas for finding your purpose.</span></p>'
+excerpt: 'Feeling a little lost, lacking in direction, or unsure of what to do next with your career?
+Here are some ideas for finding your purpose.'
 layout: post
 permalink: /finding-your-purpose/
 categories:
-  - Popular
+  - careers
-  - Undesign
+  - life
-tags:
   - popular
 ---
 Has life ever gotten you down?